ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/install.md

 ### Building from source

-1. [Install Go](https://go.dev/doc/install), minimal required Go version is 1.21
+1. [Install Go](https://go.dev/doc/install).
+The minimal required Go version is 1.21.

 2. Clone the `ydbops` repository from Github:
     ```